About us

 Quick Expansion

-This very first group of volunteers set to refurbishing donated tools and equipment.
+The very first group of volunteers began refurbishing donated tools and equipment in 1986.
 These were then sent to projects where vulnerable people in East Africa could learn trade skills, grow crops and produce goods for sale in order to earn a living.

-As more volunteers joined the team and the supply of tools and equipment increased, Workaid soon outgrew the premises in Little Chalfont.
-Fortunately, they were offered a hut at the Free Church in Amersham from which they then moved to a unit generously loaned by GE Healthcare, also in Amersham.
+As more volunteers joined the team and the supply of tools and equipment increased, we soon outgrew the premises in Little Chalfont.
+Fortunately, we were offered a hut at the Free Church in Amersham from which we then moved to a unit generously loaned by GE Healthcare, also in Amersham.

 The Old Boot Factory in 2008